Indian-origin enforcement officer jailed for pocketing illegal tobacco products at Singapore's Changi Airport | Law-Order

 They can dispose of these products without any repercussions by filling up a voluntary disposal receipt and an immigration officer will discard the item in a bin, which is locked.

-Between June and July 2021, Mohan received SGD 1,417 (nearly 1100 USD) worth of tobacco-related products, including 40 packs of e-vaporiser pods and seven e-vaporisers, from a fellow enforcement officer.
+Between June and July 2021, Mohan received SGD 1,417 worth of tobacco-related products, including 40 packs of e-vaporiser pods and seven e-vaporisers, from a fellow enforcement officer.

 For receiving stolen property, he could have been jailed for up to five years, fined, or both.